-The Velar comes with Jaguar Land Rover’s latest range of efficient 2.0-litre petrol and diesel engines.
-The V6 versions are more familiar, but fit just as well
+The Velar comes with Jaguar Land Rover’s latest range of efficient 2.0-litre petrol, diesel and plug-in hybrid engines.

 The Velar is positioned as the most dynamic Range Rover in the range.
 It uses the mostly aluminium platform from the Jaguar F-Pace and shares a large amount of componentry with that very car.

 While the ride on standard steel springs is harsher than on any other Range Rover, the Velar still feels more comfortable and refined than the F-Pace.
 This only improves with the more expensive V6 and V8 models, as they come with air suspension as standard.
 Velars fitted with air suspension ride very well indeed and don’t feel remotely bouncy.
 Nor do they lend the car to excessive body roll, with plenty of control through tight bends.

 The ride is made even more comfortable with small wheels, as the biggest 21- or 22-inch rims can send small shockwaves into the cabin.
 However, the Velar looks best on large wheels, so most people will put up with a small amount of discomfort in order to look good on the road.

 You’d be hard pushed to tell the Velar is related to the Jaguar F-Pace because Land Rover has succeeded in making the Velar feeling very ‘Range Roverish’ to drive.
 The steering is meaty but languid and the Velar’s natural character is to waft rather than thrill – this is despite it being supposedly the most dynamic Range Rover model ever.
 The feeling is helped by the standard eight-speed ZF automatic gearbox which, depending on which engine you go for, can feel super sharp or a little lost when it comes to choosing the right gear.